Welcome to Maple Class for Summer Term 2026

 Grammar is taught in both phonics sessions and daily class lessons.
 This term we will focus on capital letters and full stops in sentences, identifying nouns, noun phrases, different types of sentences and subordination and coordination conjunctions.

-Handwriting focus will be the one-armed robot family (k, b, p and r) and the curly caterpillar family (c, a, d, e, and g) linking in with Twinkl phonics.
+Handwriting focus will be the curly caterpillar (f, q and o) and the zig zag monster family (z, v, w and x) linking in with Twinkl phonics.

 Maths